 About the Artist: Alivia Rubino

-After a long hiatus from art during the journey of parenthood, I’ve finally found my way back to my roots!
+After a long hiatus from art during my journey of parenthood, I’ve finally found my way back to my roots!

-My watercolor paintings range from botanical pieces to depictions of fungi and forest creatures, striking a balance between loose nature studies and precise illustrations.
-I now develop my own products featuring these illustrations, print stationery from my home studio, and participate in several fine art festivals each year.
+I now develop my own products featuring these illustrations, print stationery from my home studio, and participate in several art markets each year.
+You can find my work throughout New England in various gift shops.

 Background: